it-at-m/opensource.muenchen.de/usability-analysis.md

 Are there external audits, such as [curl](https://daniel.haxx.se/blog/2016/11/23/curl-security-audit/)?
 Is a Software Bill of Materials (SBOM) available?
 For container-based applications, does the Dockerfile comply with the quality standards of the [LHM Container Application Platform (CAP)](./software/openshift.html)?

+### CVE

+Comparing with vulnerability databases (e.g., CVE) and reviewing code repositories is helpful for obtaining a realistic risk assessment.

+In addition, the following should be checked:

+- whether so-called protected branches have been set up.
+- whether there are responsible maintainers.

 ## Producer